Wojciech Plewiński: Biography

 The National Museum in Kraków hosted a retrospective of photographs by Wojciech Plewiński in the summer of 2011.
 That year, Plewiński's Przekrój covers were also one of the main themes in the documentary Political Dress, produced by the Adam Mickiewicz Institute.

-Author: Agnieszka Le Nart based on information from the National Museum in Kraków and the Adam Mickiewicz Institute.
-March 2011.

 In 1959 he appeared in Krzysztof Zanussi's short film Cement i słowa (The Cement and Words), which action was set in Nowa Huta.

+Four documentary films about Wojciech Plewiński were made: Twarze (1966), Portret.
+Wojciech Plewiński (2000), Plewiński.
+Spojrzenia (2017) and Proszę nie siadać (2026).